hellocodeco/old-exist-api-docs/source/index.md

 ## Upcoming

-The following are our short-term priorities:

-1. Private beta for OAuth2 full read/write clients with the ability to update attribute data (underway)
-2. Public access to OAuth2 clients and the standard authentication flow

-Once these are complete, our main ongoing priority will be extending the list of supported attributes so users can track a wider range of things.
+Our main ongoing priority is extending the list of supported attributes so users can track a wider range of things.

-If you'd like to use the full write API, please [email us](mailto:hello@exist.io).
+Please let us know if you'd like to see a certain attribute or data type supported.

 ## Changelog

+* **2015-12-01:** OAuth2 clients are available for all users
+* **2015-10-05:** Removed separate value fields in insights, added rendered text field
 * **2015-07-09:** Introduced attribute validation and started validating `mood` values
 * **2015-05-13:** Added date filtering for insights, correlations, averages, and attribute data.